kloudkit/ws-docs/docs/contribute/index.md

 ## How Can I Contribute?

+The *Workspace* is an open source project, and so by its very nature, welcomes contributions.

 - *Did you find a bug?*
 - *Want to improve the functionality?*
 - *Have any idea to improve performance?*